- Partner co-marketing is becoming more common

 Let’s look at how to improve your co-marketing in seven simple but powerful steps.

-1. Make the most of the events to connect with potential partners
+1. Make the most of events to connect with potential partners

 There are plenty of conferences in the technology industry where organisations of all sizes meet, network and partner with each other.
 For example, Microsoft has a huge ecosystem that supports and revolves around their channel partners.
 They host an annual event dedicated to these partners.
 Microsoft Inspire (formally Microsoft Worldwide Partner Conference, WPC) is the prime opportunity for partners to learn about Microsoft’s roadmap for the upcoming year, network and build connections.